Mansoor-ul-Haq Malik

-Brigadier (r) Mansoor-ul-Haq Malik was a one star officer of the Pakistan Army Corps of Signals.
+Mansoor-ul-Haq Malik was a one star officer of the Pakistan Army Corps of Signals.
 He had also served as Director General of the Pakistan Telephone & Telegraph Department (T&T) which is now PTCL and as Managing Director of the Overseas Pakistanis Foundation.

 Army career

 Malik had been a member of the Pakistan Army Corps of Signals throughout his army career during which he also commanded a full brigade.
 He was active in both the 1965 Indo-Pakistani War as well as in the 1971 Indo-Pakistani War.
 Malik was taken as prisoner of war in the latter and documented that experience by writing the Urdu book Jangi Qaidi Ki Diary (English: Diary of a prisoner of war).

 Non-military positions

 In addition to his army positions Malik has headed the Pakistan Telephone & Telegraph Department and the Overseas Pakistanis Foundation.

 Death

 Malik was en route from Pakistan to the United States when he suddenly suffered a heart attack at London Heathrow Airport.
 He was rushed to the hospital but did not survive.